 - Indefinitely for pension transfers and opt outs.

-These are minimum periods and we do reserve the right to retain data for longer where we believe it is in our legitimate interests to do so.
+These are minimum periods, and we do reserve the right to retain data for longer where we believe it is in our legitimate interests to do so.
+Outside of our regulatory obligations, we would typically seek to retain records for a period of 7 years after the date our relationship ends.
 You do, however, have the right to request the deletion of your personal data, which we will comply with, subject to our regulatory obligations and legitimate interests as noted above.

 Our websites are published, hosted and maintained by carefully selected business partners on our behalf, who will not collect personal data about individuals, except where it is specifically and knowingly provided by them.